juergenweb/FrontendForms/README.md

 `You must accept our privacy policy`

 ## Other form elements
-No only field can be part of a form.
-Afterwards you will find additonal form elements that can be used within your forms.
+No only fields can be part of a form.
+Afterwards you will find additonal elements that can be used within your forms.

 ### Fieldsets
 You can also add fieldsets and a legend to the form.